Hope in the Heart CIC

 Picture

-square pegs, round holes
+Square pegs, Round holes

-Those of us who learn or respond differently from the norm are often told there is "something wrong" with us (Specific Learning Difficulty.
-Attention Deficit Disorder,
+Those of us who learn or respond differently from what's typical are often told there's "something wrong" with us;

-lexia, Autism Spectum Disorder).
-We may internalise this as a feeling that we are of little value in a world we can't relate to.
+we lack value in a world we can't relate to.

 Picture